 What Ingredients to Avoid in a Laundry Detergent:

-- Bleach (chlorine) – This is known to be an irritant and cause of asthma for many.
-Also an endocrine disruptor, neurotoxic, and carcinogenic.
+- Bleach (chlorine) – This is known to be an irritant for many.

 - Dyes – They can be contaminated with heavy metals like cadmium, arsenic, and lead.
 Dyes really serve no purpose in the effectiveness of the cleaning product.
 They are used to make a product more visually appealing.

 - Phosphates — This is main cleaning agent used in most detergents and other cleaning products.
-They are known to cause asthma and other respiratory problems.
-As well as skin allergies and irritation.
+They are known to cause skin irritation among other things.

 More information and toxic laundry ingredients are listed in this post.